Ribocentre-switch/Ribocentre-switch.github.io/docs/NiCo.md

 > Gene regulation

-<font><p>The NiCo riboswitch is an “on” transcription-termination riboswitch.
+<font><p>Potential mechanism of the NiCo riboswitch for controlling gene expression in <i>E. bacterium</i>.
+The NiCo riboswitch is an “on” transcription-termination riboswitch.
 In the ligand-unbound form, a terminator stem is formed, which leads to transcription to be aborted by RNA polymerase.
-Binding of the ligand induces a conformational change in which part of the terminator stem sequence is sequestered, allowing transcription read-through and expression of the downstream gene<sup>[3]</sup>.</p></font>
+Binding of the ligand induces a conformational change in which part of the terminator stem sequence is sequestered, allowing transcription read-through and expression of the downstream gene.
+We present the  prototypical mechanism, but not all possible mechanisms<sup>[<a href="#ref4">4</a>]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/NiCo_riboswitch_gene_regulation.svg" alt="drawing" style="width:1000px;margin-top: 0px;margin-bottom: 0px;" >